 Even when this box is empty, it weighs 17 pounds.
 After adding your tools it can become rather heavy.

 Relatively lightweight with great durability.
 Useful organizer included for small items.
-Comfortable handle.
-Telescoping handle and large, durable wheels provide added convenience.
+A telescoping handle and large, durable wheels make it very portable.
 Stackable design can be combined with other TSTAK units.

-Care must be taken not to overload this unit because some distortion may occur under heavy load.
+Care must be taken not to overload this unit because doing so may cause some warping.

 The locking design of this model provides added security for your tools.
 The 3 drawers operate smoothly thanks to the ball bearings while the top compartment is handy for quick access.
-Black, powder coat exterior makes this unit easy to clean.
+The black, powder-coat exterior makes this unit easy to clean.

 While a few individuals experienced issues with the locking mechanism on this model, most had no complaints.